dansingjulia/neofs-testcases/docs/storage-node-configuration.md

 # NeoFS Storage node configuration file

-This section contains detailed NeoFS Storage node configuration file description including default config values and some tips to set up configurable values.
+This section contains detailed FrostFS Storage node configuration file description including default config values and some tips to set up configurable values.

 There are some custom types used for brevity: